 Operating mainly as a single-class carrier, the airline concentrates on good in-flight service for all its customers.
 Beverages and cold snacks are available on all main services, and most aircraft also offer audio/visual in-flight entertainment.

-The Teemane Club frequent flier programme allows fliers to earn travel points and offers four levels of rewards from Blue up to Diamond Club membership.
+The Teemane Club frequent flier program allows fliers to earn travel points and offers four levels of rewards from Blue up to Diamond Club membership.
 Benefits include priority check-in and booking services and excess baggage allowance.

 The normal one-hour-before check-in deadline applies for most internal services, although the check-in period is two hours for international flights, including those to Johannesburg.